hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 `Why does my query time out after 90 minutes?
 Why is my query limited to 3 million rows? <https://www.cosmos.esa.int/web/gaia/faqs#account-limits-2020>`_ for details.

-To reduce the examples verbosity (as well as complexity), the code examples output has been trimmed and only the most relevant output lines are displayed.
+To reduce the verbosity (as well as complexity) of this document, the output of the code examples below has been trimmed and only the most relevant output lines are displayed.
 Whenever possible, the documentation points to the `Astroquery.Gaia package <https://astroquery.readthedocs.io/en/latest/gaia/gaia.html>`_ that shares a similar architecture and methods with this module.
+For information about how to install the latest version of the Astroquery package, please visit the
+`Astroquery page in PyPI <https://pypi.org/project/astroquery/>`_.